 Our family has always loved travel and when we moved into a smaller house and started paying off debt, we did it with travel in mind.
 Minimalism can actually be really helpful when it comes to saving for travel.

 Over the last few years instead of flying to see family or driving across the country, we have taken smaller, less expensive road trips.
 It has been really great to learn more about our great state of Minnesota and take in all of the attractions that are right in our backyard instead of spending thousands of dollars to see someone else’s.

 Having only one steady stream of income can be a great stress for people when it comes to paying off debt.
-Instead we’ve looked at is as an opportunity to get creative!
+Instead, we’ve looked at it as an opportunity to get creative!
 Hope I have inspired you to do the same.